haskell-streaming/streaming/README.md

      Stream Identity IO r

 is the type of an indefinitely delayed `IO r`, or an extended `IO` process broken into stages marked by the `Identity` constructor.
-This is the `Trampoline` type of the "Coroutine Pipelines" tutorial, and the [`IterT`](http://hackage.haskell.org/package/free-4.12.4/docs/Control-Monad-Trans-Iter.html) of the `free` library (which is mysteriously not identified with `FreeT Identity`.)
+This is the `Trampoline` type of the ["Coroutine Pipelines" tutorial](https://themonadreader.files.wordpress.com/2011/10/issue19.pdf), and the [`IterT` of the `free` library](http://hackage.haskell.org/package/free-4.12.4/docs/Control-Monad-Trans-Iter.html) (which is mysteriously not identified with `FreeT Identity` - all of the associated combinators are found within the general `Streaming` module.)

-In particular, given readings of `f` and `m` we can, for example, always consider the type `Stream (Stream f m) m r`, in which steps of the form `Stream f m` are joined end to end.
+In particular, though, given readings of `f` and `m` we can, for example, always consider the type `Stream (Stream f m) m r`, in which steps of the form `Stream f m` are joined end to end.
 Such a stream-of-streams might arise in any number of ways; a crude (because hyper-general) way would be with

     chunksOf :: Monad m, Functor f => Int -> Stream f m r -> Stream (Stream f m) m r